will-maclean/will_crypto/Readme.md

 _Will Maclean_

 My own little crypto library, mainly to get a better understanding of the different components required in a crypto library.
-Includes, in various states of functionality:
+Includes:
-- Big integer support (working)
+- Big integer support (unsigned and signed)
-- RNG (ideally, cryptographically secure) (working)
+- RNG (ChaCha 16)
-- Prime number generation (working)
+- Prime number generation (Probabilistic Miller-Rabin with optimisations)
-- RSA keygen (in progress)
+- RSA keygen (512, 1024, 2048, 4096 bit keys)
-- RSA encryption/decryption, including padding scheme (in progress)
+- RSA encryption/decryption (no padding)
-- CLI (supports RSA keygen)
+- CLI (simple, no cli args yet)

 Note - this is a hobby project, and as such will probably contain bugs.
 Please don't use this in production systems!